NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 3

-• The area attracts visitors who come for world-class skiing and snowboarding to unique thrills in the water, the air and on land.
+The area draws visitors for top skiing and snowboarding, plus exciting activities on water, in the air, and on land.

 * * * * * * * * * * * * * * * *